Touring the Goldfields, The Murray and the Grampians

 About 960 kilometres, plus the Silo Art Trail

 Dine in at renowned regional restaurants, explore the historic towns of the Goldfields and stretch your legs in the Grampians National Park, or at stunning Lake Tyrrell.
 This five-day getaway will take you through the Goldfields region, right up to the banks of the mighty Murray River, stopping at Echuca and Swan Hill.
-Cruise on to explore the regional town of Sea Lake and spend a night at pop-up luxury accommodation pod the Silo Art Hotel, before you begin your journey along the Silo Art Trail, Australia's largest outdoor gallery.
+Cruise on to explore the regional town of Sea Lake, before you begin your journey along the Silo Art Trail, Australia's largest outdoor gallery.
 Finish your journey in the Grampians, as you drop into the world-renowned wineries of Great Western to sample their award-winning wine.

 Day one – Melbourne to Bendigo, via Castlemaine

 Jump in your car and drive to Castlemaine.
 Stop in for a filling breakfast at Johnny Bakers Drive Thru, a local bakery serving up coffee, pastries, cakes and delicious pies.
 Travel up the road to Harcourt Produce and General Store, to load up on local produce.
 Grab a bottle of wine to share later with your designated driver.